Intumescent: Hard char

 Harder char is produced with sodium silicates and graphite.
 These products are suitable for use in plastic pipe firestops in which applications it is necessary to exert expansion pressure to fill the gap left in the middle of the fire stop assembly left by the melting plastic pipe.

 Intumescent coatings

 Intumescent coatings may be designed for protection of metals from fire, such as structural steel.
-Reviews of the technology are available.
 They may be based on a number of resin binders including epoxy, and silicone.
 Melamine-formaldehyde resin systems have been used using layered double-hydroxide modified phosphate esters that improved the intumescent properties.

 Problems

 Some intumescent materials are susceptible to environmental influences such as humidity, which can reduce or negate their ability to function.